julianstewart/address_book/README.md

 ## Setup

 _This project makes use of a PHP dependency manager.
 Full details and installation instructions can be found at https://getcomposer.org/ _

-_Be sure your composer.json file contains references to the following dependencies:_
-* _{
-    "require": {
-        "silex/silex": "~1.1",
-        "twig/twig":"~1.0"
-    }
-}_
+_To run the application:_

-* _Once setup is complete, start your PHP server at the root level of the address_book directory and visit https://localhost:8000/ to run this application._
+* _Start your PHP server from the web/ directory within the project folder_
+* _Point your browser to your localhost server address_

 ### Legal